statsmaths/stat209/_notes/class08-grammar-of-graphics.md

 together to produce plots.
 Each layer requires three elements:

-- a geometry describing what type of layer is being added; for example, this might be a points, lines, or text
+- a geometry describing what type of layer is being added; for example, this might be a point, line, or text geometry
 - a dataset from which to build the layer
 - a mapping from variables in the dataset into elements called aesthetics that control the way the plot looks